himanshubhardwaz/gmeet-auto-mute/README.md

 ## Features

 - Automatic audio and video mute upon joining Google Meet meetings.
-- Quick access to copy the current meeting link to the clipboard.
+- Copies the current meeting link to the clipboard.

 ## Installation